vc-pratik-padia/ums-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.13.

 ## Development server
+First run **mock-data-server** server to get support of API.
+Kinddly go through [mock-data-server]https://github.com/vc-pratik-padia/mock-data-server for more about.

-First installed all the local dependencies using `npm i` and run `ng serve` for a dev server.
+Install local dependencies using `npm i` and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help